4.25.19 – UL –

 Smoke alarms that are UL certified to the 8th edition of UL 217 and the 7th edition of UL 268 will bear an enhanced UL label that includes the statement “helps reduce cooking nuisance alarms.”
 Look for this image on product packaging to indicate the product has met the new and revised requirements.

-For additional information, please visit https://smokealarms.ul.org or view recorded webinar providing an overview of the new safety and performance features for enhanced smoke alarms certified to the latest UL Standards.
+For additional information, please visit https://smokealarms.ul.org or view a recorded webinar providing an overview of the new safety and performance features for enhanced smoke alarms certified to the latest UL Standards.

 Author: Dan Kaiser, UL Staff Engineer, Building and Life Safety Technologies